pelmered/WooCommerce-Pricefiles/README.md

 ###Supported services
  -  [Prisjakt](http://www.prisjakt.nu/ "").
  -  [Pricerunner](http://www.pricerunner.se/ "").
  -  [Kelkoo](http://www.kelkoo.com/ "") (On hold.
-Well be developed if I feel there is enough sufficient demand.
+Will be developed if I feel there is enough sufficient demand.
 If you want it send me a message.).
  -  [Google Merchant Center](https://www.google.com/merchants/merchantdashboard "") (On hold.
 There are other plugins for this.
 Duplication of efforts vs all-in-one solution).